Conservatism: Spain

 The PP under Mariano Rajoy opposed the PSOE government after the PP lost the general election in 2004, arguing that this victory was influenced by the Madrid bombings of 11 March 2004.
 At a national level, its political strategy has followed two main axes, both linked to Spain's delicate regional politics: first, opposing further administrative devolution to Catalonia by means of the newly approved "Estatut" or Statute of Catalonia that lays out the powers of the Catalan regional government.
-Second, it remains opposed to political negotiations with the Basque separatist organisation ETA.
+Second, it remains opposed to political negotiations with the Basque separatist organization ETA.

-The prospect of increased demands for autonomy in the programs of Catalan and Basque parties, and Zapatero's alleged favouring of them, became a focus for the party's campaign for the March 2008 general election.
+The prospect of increased demands for autonomy in the programs of Catalan and Basque parties, and Zapatero's alleged favoring of them, became a focus for the party's campaign for the March 2008 general election.
 Basque President Juan José Ibarretxe's proposal for a unilateral referendum for the solution of the Basque Conflict was another important issue.

 The People's Party under Rajoy has an increasingly patriotic, or nationalist, element to it, appealing to the sense of "Spanishness" and making strong use of national symbols such as the Spanish flag.
 Prior to the national celebrations of Spanish Heritage Day, Rajoy made a speech asking Spaniards to "privately or publicly" display their pride in their nation and to honor their flag, an action which received some criticism from many political groups of the Congress.

 Vox was founded in December 2013, splitting from the People's Party (PP).
 The party platform called for the rewriting of the Spanish constitution so as to curb regional autonomy and abolish regional parliaments.
 Several founding members of the party (for example, Alejo Vidal-Quadras, José Antonio Ortega Lara, and Santiago Abascal) had been members of the platform "reconversion.es", which had issued a manifesto in 2012 calling for a recentralization of the State.
 Vidal-Quadras was proclaimed as the first chairman in March 2014.